-This is a traditional Punjabi or North Indian recipe that is often referred and celebrated in Punjabi literature and folk lore.
+Want some winter love?
+Here super healthy and slightly bitter Mustard green or Sarson ka saag recipe.
+This is a traditional Punjabi or North Indian recipe that is often referred to and celebrated in Punjabi literature and folklore.

-Saron means mustard green.
-Saag means curry.
-This is very simple but incredibly delicious Punjabi style mustard greens recipe.
+This is a very simple but incredibly delicious North Indian or Punjabi style mustard greens recipe.

 Have a look at my other